qfpl/state-machine-testing-course/Lens_Cheatsheet.md

 which can be thought of as a combination of a constructor and first-class pattern.

-This document will contain examples and explanations to provide an easily digestible to the lenses that are used in this course:
+This document contains examples and explanations to provide an easily digestible introduction to the lenses that are used in this course:

 ## Generating Lenses